Cookies on this website

 Prospective national and international DPhil students

-I would be pleased to hear from prospective graduates.
-Please send me your CV, information about your research interests and motivation.
+I welcome expressions of interests from prospective graduate students who want to train in my lab.
+Please send me a brief motivation, your CV, and information about your research interests.
 Further information on the DPhil in Clinical Neurosciences can be found here.

-Postdoctoral and research assistant positions will be advertised here and on the University's job website.
+There are no jobs in my lab at the moment.
+Postdoctoral and research assistant positions will be advertised here and on the University's job website when they become available.

 Direct Entry Research Degrees